Natacha Jaitt: Complaints about sexual abuse of minors

 There was an investigation about sexual abuse of minors at the Club Atlético Independiente in 2018.
 One of the players denounced four phone numbers that were allegedly used to pay children to have sex with adults.
 Jaitt said while as guest on the program La noche de Mirtha that those numbers belonged to journalists and politicians.
 Journalist Mercedes Ninci and sports author Gustavo Grabia, also on the program, criticized her for making unsubstantiated allegations on television.
-The program's host Mirtha Legrand apologized later for having invited Jaitt to the program, saying that she initially refused to accept her but accepted by network request, and that she did not ask her to leave the program in mid-air, because she supports free expression.
+The program's host Mirtha Legrand apologized later for having invited Jaitt to the program, saying that she initially refused to accept her but accepted by network request, and that she did not ask her to leave the program in mid-air because she supports free expression.

 Jaitt testified to the prosecutor of the Office of Avellaneda, which led to seven people being detained.
 Leonardo Cohen Arazi and Martín Bustos were acquitted on the grounds that there was no abuse, but promotion of prostitution.

 Rape report

-Natacha Jaitt said in 2019 that director Pablo Yotich and Maximiliano Giusto drugged and raped her.
+Natacha Jaitt said in 2019 that film director Pablo Yotich and his friend Maximiliano Giusto drugged and raped her.
 She attended a judicial hearing in the related case, which would be her last public appearance.